DerickRedDanger/CS50AI/README.md

 - **Project - Traffic:** Creates a neural network capable of classifying road signs based on images using TensorFlow's Keras.

 #### What I Learned
-- Designing and training neural networks.
+- Gained in-depth knowledge of designing and training neural networks.
 - Advanced techniques like dropout to prevent overfitting and backpropagation for efficient training.
+- Applied theoretical knowledge in a practical project, creating a high-accuracy model for road sign classification.
+- Developed skills in experimentation and optimization to improve model performance.
+- Explored automation in training neural networks, enhancing efficiency and consistency.

 ### Language